Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the purpose and scope of anti-money laundering legislation, including the international context.
-Focus your revision on:
+For SQE1, you are required to understand the purpose and scope of anti-money laundering legislation, including the international context and application to solicitors, with a focus on the following syllabus points:

 - the objectives and rationale behind anti-money laundering laws